digitallawyer/openlegaldictionary/_definitions/warrandice.md

 ---
 title: Warrandice
 permalink: "/definitions/warrandice.html"
-body: In Scotch law. warranty; a clause ln a charter or deed by which tbe grantor obliges himself that the right conveyed shall be effectual to the re-ceiver.
+body: In Scotch law. warranty; a clause in a charter or deed by which tbe grantor obliges himself that the right conveyed shall be effectual to the re-ceiver.
 Erek.
   Prin.
 2, 3,11.
 A clause whereby the grantor of a charter obliges himself to warrant or make good the thing granted to the receiver.
 1 Forb.
 Inst pt 2, p.
 113. —Absolnte